Howard County, Maryland: Airports

-Howard County does not have any public or commercial airport facilities.
+Howard County does not have any commercial or public-use airport facilities.
 A 1967 Airport Study Commission recommended a facility for 150–250 aircraft to provide economic development, but was not initiated.
-With the closure of Haysfield Airport, there is one privately owned airstrip, Glenair Airport in Glenelg.
-Commercial air service is provided by Baltimore–Washington International Thurgood Marshall Airport, Ronald Reagan Washington National Airport, and Washington Dulles International Airport.
+With the closure of Haysfield Airport in 2012, there is one privately owned airstrip, Glenair Airport in Glenelg.
+Commercial air service is provided by Baltimore/Washington International Airport, Ronald Reagan Washington National Airport, and Washington Dulles International Airport.

-Public transportation

-Bus routes that operate in Howard County are managed by the Regional Transportation Agency of Central Maryland and the Maryland Transit Administration.